 - Paring glucose to galactose gives us lactose, the carb found in milk- products.

-- Lining up long chains webs of glucose gives us starch, the carb found in grains, wheats, legumes, potatoes and vegetables.
+- Lining up long chain webs of glucose gives us starch, the carb found in grains, wheats, legumes, potatoes and vegetables.

 How Does Your Body Process Sugar?